yatin24-ns/Morris_Lecar_Extensions/README.md

 FINAL FINDINGS- Final_final.pdf

+NOTE- CODE FOR ELLIPTIC BURSTING IS NOT UPLOADED, BECAUSE THERE WERE SOME MINOR BUGS.

 A temporary landing site for all deliverables related to the project "From Spikes to Bursts — Modeling Calcium-Mediated Neural Dynamics with Stochastic 3D Morris–Lecar Extensions"